Counting Cross Lines In An Array In C++ - C++ Programming Tutorial

 Example 1:

-Let us take an example to illustrate the counting cross lines in an array in C++.
+Let's consider an example to demonstrate how to count intersecting lines in an array using C++.

 Example